 If so, then you’re about to have your all-to-common beer ingredients question answered so you don’t have to look like a complete freak again in public.
 If not, then well, at least maybe now I’ve got you wondering.

 There are four main beer ingredients.
 These form the basis of all recipes and each one plays an integral part in the beer’s character.
-Yes there are other ingredients (like the festive holiday ones near the bottom of this article) used and they are numerous, but these are the big 4 that make up almost every batch that is brewed today at home, at the local craft brewery, and the national chains.
+Yes there are other ingredients (like the festive holiday ones near the bottom of this article) used and they are numerous, but these are the big 4 main ingredients that make up almost every batch of beer that is brewed today at home, at the local craft brewery, and the national chains.

 Water gets very little respect as an ingredient in beer, yet it makes up over 90% of what is in your pint glass.

 Not so long ago, one of the major health benefits of beer was that it was boiled and deemed safe for drinking.
 At 90% by volume, it is obvious that the water used in brewing has a big influence on the finished product.
 In fact, many styles of beer are known for the water used.

 Take the classic Pilsner originally brewed in the city of Pilsen, Bohemia.
 The soft water there is responsible for the delicate, crisp taste of the Pilsner that truly defines the style.
 Or look at the English town of Burton whose hard water has given birth to dry and hoppy brews for centuries.

 Nowadays, the brewer is not at the mercy of his local water supply.
 If the water is sub-par he can treat it until it is of brewing quality.
 Brewers (including homebrewers) can even adjust their water profile to recreate a classic style.
 Want a Burton-style pale ale?
 No problem, throw some brewing salts in the pot and you’ve gone Burton.

 Even with a great water supply, a quality beer relies on the interaction of all four ingredients and sound brewing techniques.
 Still, make sure you give water it’s rightful place in the cupboard of ingredients.